unifiedstreaming/origin-cmsd/README.md

 This project contains prepacked content of [Tears of Steel](https://mango.blender.org/) in MPEG-DASH media fragments format using Unified Packager [(mp4split)](https://docs.unified-streaming.com/documentation/package/index.html#).

-Each video track is encoded with 96 closed GOP and with the following encoding specifications:
+Each video track is encoded with **96** closed GOP and packaged with media (audio and video) segment duration of **four** seconds.
+The following table provides the encoding specifications of the packaged content.

 |Track        |Resolution | Bitrate [kbps]| Codec | Profile  |
 |-------------|-----------|---------------|-------|----------|